tupaginaweb0/text-encryptor/README.md

 # Encriptador de texto / Text-encryptor

-Encriptador de texto.
-Cambia las vocales por las siguientes palabras.
+Es un encriptador de texto.
+Consiste en cambiar las vocales por las siguientes palabras.

-Text encrypter.
-Change the vowels for the following words.
+It is a text encryptor.
+It consists of changing the vowels for the following words.

 e - enter /
 o - ober /